 Maybe.
 Maybe not.

-As someone who lives in the city, there are certainly things that continue to surprise and delight me.
-I love uncovering new facts about Melbourne and sharing them with everyone I know (read: anyone who’ll listen).
+Personally, I love uncovering fun facts about Melbourne and sharing them with everyone I know (read: anyone who’ll listen).

 1. Melbourne was nearly called Batmania